Nanometrisis/Nanomet_project_2021/README.md

 ### 1.1) Project info

-This project is the part of the Nanomet programm.
-The repo contains the data, code, trained models and running examples for the Nanomet diliverables.
+This project is the part of the Nanomet program.
+The repo contains the data, code, trained models and running examples for the Nanomet deliverables.

 ### 1.2) Folders

 * ./data folder contains the data that was used to train and test the ML models.
 * ./notebooks contain the jupyter notebooks that were used to create the ML models.
-        - *Nanomet_processing_and_modeling.ipynb* : Contains the basic model (neural network) allong with the train testing.
+        - *Nanomet_processing_and_modeling.ipynb* : Contains the basic model (neural network) along with the train testing.
         - *Nanomet_project_part2 (transfer learning).ipynb*: Contains a transfer learning approach. (this is not finished work)

-* ./models cotnain the neural network keras models (forward and ivnerse).
+* ./models contain the neural network keras models (forward and inverse).
 We have also the tflite versions of them.
 * ./minmaxscalers contain the scripts for transforming the input (for forward) and output (for inverse) of the models.
 #### 1.3) Training information
 The forward model architect the was used: